 - Study findings related to implementation challenges and solutions are potentially applicable to other current or future projects that provide employment-related services to people with psychiatric disabilities.

-Features of the Mental Health Treatment Study (MHTS)
+The Mental Health Treatment Study (MHTS)

 The Mental Health Treatment Study tested an IPS supported employment intervention coupled with systematic medication management.
 Supported employment models provide a combination of employment and health services and supports to improve employment and other outcomes for people with psychiatric conditions.
 Programs in the study provided a bundled, comprehensive intervention that combined evidence-based mental health treatments and services with integrated employment services.
 The program lasted 24 months and included supportive employment services, systematic medication management, behavioral health services, reimbursement for out-of-pocket behavioral health expenses, and coordinated mental health services.
 In addition, SSDI medical continuing disability reviews were suspended for three years from the date of program enrollment for those receiving the intervention.
 After 20 months in the program, participants began a four-month transition process to help return to normal services.
 Program implementation occurred from 2006 to 2010.